nonwiz/spi/README.md

 ### Order Request
 - Order Item's size: make it predefined instead  - make it optional (*optional) on the front end
 - Change Amount => Total,
-- Size maybe add unit as well.
+-[x] Size maybe add unit as well.
-- Writing the order for other user. // Maybe add user email -- Create request for another department.
-- For which department /
+-[x]  Writing the order for other user. // Maybe add user email -- Create request for another department. // Write another function for ordering for.
+For which department /
-- Calculate at quantity and unit price amount
+- Calculate at quantity and unit price amount // ask about vat, (vat * unit_price * quantity)
 - Add Vat field 7% for each item.
 - Consult with miss ampavan and soupanya
 - Sort from new to old
-- Relocate Inventory
+- Creating Moving Request => Relocate Inventory
 - Accordation state when open / close
 - Quotatoin is purchasing receipt or official statement form the company
-- Pending
+- Pending  // switch the position
-- Purchase, can see without department head approve or not yet?
+- [x] Purchase, can see without department head approve or not yet?  // Make another layer of filter unless it is approved by department head first
-- Finance can assign the role.
+- Finance can assign the role of user.
 Controller is the one that approve
 - Send an email of comment
 - Finance Year - August 01 - July 31
 - Listing of items can have another table that depreciatoin items almost.able